Reporters, Engage a MotherToBaby Expert for Your Next News Story

 How common are birth defects?

 Every year in the United States, birth defects affect 1 in every 33 babies born; this means nearly 120,000 babies are affected by birth defects each year.
-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect; this is what we call her background risk.
-Our expertise focuses on educating women and health providers about exposures or environmental agents that may (or may not) further increase the risk for birth defects above the background risk.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Our expertise focuses on educating people and health providers about exposures or environmental agents that may (or may not) further increase the risk for birth defects above the background risk.

 What can cause birth defects?